 - Wraps filled with boiled egg, lean ham, tuna or hummus bulked out with cheap salad veg.

 - Channa dhal – lentils are a cheap, low-fat source of protein and they're packed full of fibre too.
-Again, you can save by leaving out the coriander.

-- Saag aloo– if you don’t have fresh chilli, ginger or the spices you could add 1 tbsp of curry paste.
+- Saag aloo – if you don’t have fresh chilli, ginger or the spices you could add 1 tbsp of curry paste.